Nibiii/jupyter-xblock/README.md

 ```
 #### Admin Acess
 Admin(s) must be defined and admin user credentials must be supplied to the Xblock so that it can perform administrator REST API calls to JupyterHub.
+Created users MUST have a home directory as well.
 ###### Admin users:
 ```py
 c.Authenticator.admin_users = {'mal', 'zoe'}